forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 Analyse the effect of BNT162b2 regarding SARS-Cov-2 infections in health care workers with a prospective cohort study from 19.12.20 to 14.3.21.

 ##### Methods Details
-* "The study took place at the Sheba Medical Center, the largest ter- tiary medical center in Israel, with 1400 acute care beds and 200 rehabilitation beds, from December 19, 2020, when vaccine rollout began, until March 14, 2021.
+* "The study took place at the Sheba Medical Center, the largest tertiary medical center in Israel, with 1400 acute care beds and 200 rehabilitation beds, from December 19, 2020, when vaccine rollout began, until March 14, 2021.
 All HCW were allowed and encouraged to receive the vaccine, without any prioritization, except that initially those with previous documented SARS-CoV-2 infection were not eligible.
 During this period, a third surge of COVID-19 took place in Israel, peaking on January 14, 2021, with 8,424 daily detected cases (7- day moving average)."
 * "On each day, we considered individuals to have a status of being either Unvaccinated, in the Early Vaccine stage (defined as 4 to 10 days post the first dose), those Partially Vaccinated (11 days post first dose to 10 days post second dose), or Fully Vaccinated (11 days or more post second dose)."
 * " Staff could transition from one group to another following seroconversion or vaccination after 60 or 14 days, respectively, disregarding any PCR-positive result during this crossover period, including the 14 days following a second vaccination for previously seronega- tive HCWs vaccinated twice."